 This might not seem like much, but if this held true in a live environment that extra £2.50+ per donation would represent a lot of money.
 Potentially millions in extra donations.

-The ease in which information can be processed.
+The ease with which information can be processed.

 The objective of the home page is to help people find what it is they are looking for, as quickly as possible, and without delay.Therefore, why not help your visitors on their scent trail?